jhpyle/docassemble/_docs/documents.md

 ---
 {% endhighlight %}

 Metadata values can contain [Mako] template commands.
-However, they cannot contain [Markdown].

 ### Metadata applicable to RTF and PDF files